sl-solution/InMemoryDatasets.jl/docs/src/man/grouping.md

 * `stable` with default value of `true`
 * `alg` which by default is set to `HeapSortAlg`, and it can be set as `QuickSort` too.

+> Removing formats of columns that are used for `groupby!` with `mapformats = true` removes the grouping information too, i.e. the data set will not be marked as grouped/sorted data set .

 ### Examples